dd86k/alicedbg/README.md

 ## With DUB

-DUB often comes with a D compiler and is recommended to build the project.
+DUB often comes with a D compiler and is the recommended way to build the project.
 A compiler can be chosen with the `--compiler=` option.
 I try to support DMD, GDC, and LDC as much as possible.

 Do note that the `betterC` mode is activated for normal builds and documentation.
 Unittesting (and the rest) uses the druntime library so any